pluginsGLPI/doc/source/OauthSSOEntra/index.rst

 --------------------------

 ..
 Check::
-   Using the Oauth SSO application configuration longlet, you can mask the internal database connection field to “**force**” the connection with your SSO application
+   Using the Oauth SSO application configuration longlet, you can mask the internal database connection field to **force** the connection with your SSO application
    .. figure:: images/oauth-Entra-11.png
    :alt: